Find Grad Schools

 Doctor’s Degrees in Microbiology & Immunology

 There are 23 colleges and univerities across the nation that offer a doctor's degree in microbiology and immunology.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 25% were students from underrepresented racial-ethnic groups.
-Also, 13.8% of microbiology and immunology graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 21% were from an underrepresented racial-ethnic group.
+Also, 14.7% of microbiology and immunology graduates were international students.

 Education Levels of Microbiology and Immunology Majors